 - DoubleTwist (possibly with Airsync) (Link to Google Play) : DoubleTwist is a feature rich Music player for Android.
 DoubleTwist comes with a matching Desktop software that allows you to sync media with your computer like you used to do with iTunes.
-Also if you spend $4.99 (which I think you should) for AirSync it adds features like wireless syncing with PC.
-Airsync also enable Airplay like feature on your Android phone and allows you to stream media to Xbox, PS3 and other DLNA enabled devices.
+Also, if you spend $4.99 (which I think you should) for AirSync it adds features like wireless syncing with PC.
+Airsync also enables Airplay like feature on your Android phone and allows you to stream media to Xbox, PS3, and other DLNA enabled devices.

 - iHeartRadio (Link to Google Play) : This apps allows you to listen to local FM radio channels and you can also start listening for a particular artist.

 - Pandora (Link to Google Play) or any of its alternatives.

 - Soundhound (Link to Google Play) : Never ever waste time to recognize random songs, find out the song information quickly with this app.

 No, I am not just talking about eReaders but also everything that lets you consume online content on your phone such as news, blogs, books & magazines etc.

 - Feedly (Link to Google Play) : A must have app for all RSS readers.
 Very beautiful interface, swipe left/right to read articles.
 Check it out, I am sure you will love it.

 - News360 (Link to Google Play) : The only single app you will ever install on your Android phone because it consolidates news from various channels so that you don’t read any news twice.

 - Google Currents (Link to Google Play)

 Well, this is a very personal section to write about.
 It will be very biased to say what apps are good.
 So, install whatever games you like.
 But just to give you a quick start on games try: